Education:

 Bachelor of Arts, Wesleyan University: 1983.

-Research Interests and Ithaca College Activities
+Research Interests and Activities:

-I am also the 2017 recipient of a Faculty Excellence Award, granted by the Center for Faculty Excellence at Ithaca College.
+I am the 2017 recipient of a Faculty Excellence Award, granted by the Center for Faculty Excellence at Ithaca College.

-Some Recent Publications:
+Recent and Forthcoming Publications:

-“Tony Kushner and Tragedy,” Visions of Tragedy in Modern American Drama: From O’Neill to the Twenty-First Century, ed.
-David Palmer (Bloomsbury Methuen Drama, 2018).
+"Tony Kushner and Tragedy,” Visions of Tragedy in Modern American Drama: From O’Neill to the Twenty-First Century, ed.
+David Palmer (Bloomsbury Methuen Drama) 2018.

 "Saint-Mamas, Strudel and the Single Man in Arthur Miller's Death of a Salesman," The Arthur Miller Journal (Spring 2015).